Causes of diarrhoea

 A combination of these treatments can cause more severe diarrhoea.

 With some chemotherapy drugs, diarrhoea can be quite severe.
 Your doctor or nurse will let you know if the drugs you are having will cause diarrhoea.
 If you have bad diarrhoea, remember that you can easily become dehydrated.
 So try to drink plenty of water.
 If you can't drink enough, or you think you are losing more fluid in diarrhoea than you can replace by drinking, you must see your doctor or chemotherapy nurse straight away.

-If you have diarrhoea after chemotherapy, tell your doctor or chemotherapy nurse.
+If you have diarrhoea after your chemotherapy, tell your doctor or chemotherapy nurse.
 With your next chemotherapy treatment, they can give you tablets to reduce the diarrhoea.

 You may also want to ask about soothing creams to apply around your anus.
 The skin in this area can become very sore and even broken with severe diarrhoea.